Don’t miss this French Onion Chicken recipe! Tender, juicy sauteed chicken with the flavors of French onion soup. A quick comfort food meal!

 - Cheese – There is some wiggle room with the cheese.
 My preference is swiss or provolone, but you could use any melty cheese that you like.

-- Chives – They are just for garnish and will give the dish a great presentation.
+- Chives – They are just for garnish and will give the French onion chicken a great presentation.

-To see us make this dish, watch the video in the recipe card below.
+To see us make this dish from start to finish, watch the video located in the recipe card below.

 Season each side of the breasts with salt and pepper.
 Then heat the oil in a pot.
 Once hot, add in the meat and brown both sides.
 Remove the meat and set it aside.